-I saw a child who, after receiving extensive evaluation, was diagnosed with inattentive attention deficit hyperactivity disorder (ADD/ADHD).
-When I talked with his mother about starting him on the ADD/ADHD stimulant medication methylphenidate, she asked, "Why not Vyvanse?
+I saw a child who, after receiving extensive evaluation, was diagnosed with inattentive attention deficit hyperactivity disorder (ADHD).
+When I talked with his mother about starting him on the ADHD stimulant medication methylphenidate, she asked, "Why not Vyvanse?
 That's the one that Ty Pennington takes, right?
 It works great for him!"
-I explained my reasons for prescribing methylphenidate, not Vyvanse, and realized that the flurry of ads for ADD/ADHD medications had confused her.
+I explained my reasons for prescribing methylphenidate, not Vyvanse, and realized that the flurry of ads for ADHD medications had confused her.

 Dexedrine or Adderall?
 Concerta or Strattera?